Mary E. Crowther M.D., Ph.D., FACOG

 She traveled to Missouri where she graduated from the Washington University School of Medicine in St. Louis, and then to Philadelphia for an OB-GYN residency at the University of Pennsylvania.
 During residency, she served as administrative Chief Resident and received the Robert A. Rascoe Award for Excellence in Ambulatory Care and the Golden Mitt Award for collaborative practice with midwives.
 Her research project on the use of checklists to improve the safety of labor induction won the Resident Research Award.

-Dr. Rohn was delighted at the opportunity to return to the DC area and to work with the Arlington Women’s Center group, as she has particular interests in minimally invasive surgery and in providing care in collaboration with midwives.
+Dr. Rohn was delighted at the opportunity to return to the DC area and to work with the Virginia Hospital Center Physician Group, as she has particular interests in minimally invasive surgery and in providing care in collaboration with midwives.
 She serves on hospital committees for patient safety and quality improvement.
 Her philosophy emphasizes collaborative decision-making between patients and providers, evidence-based care, and recognition that more medical treatment is not always better.

 In her free time, Dr. Rohn enjoys knitting, baking, being outdoors, and spending time with her husband and young daughter in their antique home in DC.